JayMarzan36/CodeSnips/README.md

   * This is a list of the file extensions to include are, modifying such would change what files show up in **DataBase.txt**.
 The user can modify this file to add file extensions that work with their needs.

 * **keyWords.txt**
   * This is a list of the keywords used in the **dataParser.java**, which looks through a file for said keywords and reports on whether they are in the file.
-Users can modify this file to add keywords that are related to the users needs.
+Users can modify this file to add keywords that are related to the user's needs.